-It should be recognised that whilst some of the HMO's in the district provide good quality, well-managed and cost-effective accommodation, many others have become hotbeds of anti-social behaviour and criminality and have blighted the lives of neighbours, the wider community and some of the residents in the properties themselves.
+It should be recognised that whilst some of the HMO's in the district provide good quality, well-managed and cost-effective accommodation, many others have become hotbeds of Anti-Social behaviour and criminality and have blighted the lives of neighbours, the wider community and some of the residents in the properties themselves.
 Poor management standards, poor quality accommodation and the actions of some of the residents in the HMO's and their visitors have created additional burdens on the Council and other statutory partners such as the Police, Fire Service, NHS and Social Care.

-There is an increasing demand for low cost housing from households threatened with homelessness and this is likely to increase during and after the Covid-19 pandemic.
-For many single homeless people, a placement in a HMO is the only viable and cost-effective housing option.
-If households cannot access a placement in a HMO or other lower cost establishment, there is a likelihood that those households will have no option but to sleep rough and this will cause issues for the wider community and adversely impact on the health and well-being of the individuals themselves.
+There is an increasing demand for low-cost housing from households threatened with homelessness and this has increased due to the recent cost of living increases, high inflation and increasing rental costs in the private landlord sector.
+For many single homeless people, a placement in an HMO is the only viable and cost-effective housing option.
+If households cannot access a placement in an HMO or other lower cost establishment, there is a likelihood that those households will have no option but to sleep rough and this will cause issues for the wider community and adversely impact on the health and well-being of the individuals themselves.

-Following concerns about the proliferation of HMO's, in May 2013, the Council adopted a district-wide Article 4 Direction to ensure that no new HMO's could operate unless planning permission was obtained.
-This Article 4 Direction remains in force so any person wanting to change the use of a property to a HMO or develop a new property as an HMO must seek planning permission.
-There are also additional requirements in respect of housing conditions and management and, in some cases licensing, which must be met by the owner.
+Following concerns about the proliferation of HMO's, in May 2013, the Council adopted a district-wide Article 4 Direction to ensure that no new HMOs could operate unless planning permission was obtained.
+This Article 4 Direction remains in force so any person wanting to change the use of a property to an HMO or develop a new property as an HMO must seek planning permission.
+There are also additional requirements in respect of housing conditions and management, and, in some cases licensing, which must be met by the owner.

-Our Corporate Enforcement Strategy adopted in September 2017 stresses our approach to enforcement will be one of an initial proactive engagement, to discuss issues, in a positive manner.
+The Council's Corporate Enforcement Strategy adopted in September 2017 stresses that the approach to enforcement will be one of an initial proactive engagement, to discuss issues, in a positive manner.
 If initial approaches are unsuccessful then a firm but fair stance will be adopted which will address issues quickly and transparently, whilst protecting members of the community and the environment.
-It is therefore essential that the approval of and management of HMO's meet our expectations to protect the wider community and the residents who reside in HMO's themselves.
+It is therefore essential that the approval of and management of HMO's meet the Council's expectations to protect the wider community and the residents who reside in HMOs themselves.